Pathologist Review Criteria

 Review Criteria - Hematology

-If one or more of the following criteria are met following a complete blood count and initial slide review, the sample is forwarded to the pathologist for review:
+If one or more of the following criteria are met following a complete blood count and technologist slide (or blood film) review, the sample is forwarded to the pathologist for review:

 - Any immature lymphocytic cells or blasts